ZHE-DA/DA-STC/README.md

-# STCL
+# QuadMix
-The official repo for "STCL: Spatio-Temporal Consistency Learning for Domain Adaptive Video Semantic Segmentation". [[paper](https://arxiv.org/abs/2311.13254)]
+The official repo for "QuadMix: Quad-directional Mixup for enhanced feature bridging in Domain Adaptive Video Semantic Segmentation". [[paper](https://arxiv.org/abs/2311.13254)]
 (Arxiv V1 title: "DA-STC: Domain Adaptive Video Semantic Segmentation via Spatio-Temporal Consistency")

 The model and test code is unloaded, and we promise that the train code will be uploaded soon!